claudiocirese/SOC-Simulation-Splunk/README.md

   4. Windows Brute Force

 ## Requirements
-- Python 3 to run the script `generate_logs.py`
+- Python 3 to run the script `generate_logs.py`.
-- A Splunk environment (Splunk Enterprise / Free) to ingest data and view the dashboards
+- A Splunk environment (Splunk Enterprise / Free) to ingest data and view the dashboards.

 ## How to Use